onivim/oni2/docs/docs/using-onivim/emmet.md

 ## Usage

-As you type, if an Emmet expansion is available, it will be shown in the completion interface.
+As you type, if an Emmet expansion is available, the expansion will be shown in the completion pop-up alongside other completion items.

 Pressing <kbd>Tab</kbd> will expand the abbreviation.

 Once expanded, the text behaves like a [snippet](./snippet) - and <kbd>Tab</kbd> and <kbd>Shift</kbd>+<kbd>Tab</kbd> can be used to navigate the placeholders.